OpenDrupal/Curriculum/README.md

 ## 2024-01-26

-We're rebooting the OpenDrupal project.
+We're rebooting the OpenDrupal project, starting with a curriculum

 ## What's this all about?
 It's hard for newcomers to figure out what they need to learn, how, and in what order, to beat the infamous Drupal learning curve.